-If your loved one was diagnosed with stage-4 cancer and a doctor suggested chemotherapy, you would probably give it serious thought, determined to choose the most effective regimen to treat the disease.
-Just like a cancer, the disease of addiction is progressive and ultimately fatal.
-Left without proper treatment, it strips people of everything they hold dear, leaving them broken and spiritually bankrupt.
-It also affects the people closest to them, draining them both emotionally and financially, and sometimes even leaving them feeling responsible.
+If your loved one was diagnosed with stage-4 cancer and a doctor suggested chemotherapy, you would be determined to choose the most effective regimen to treat the disease.
+Just like cancer, the disease of addiction is progressive and ultimately fatal.
+Without proper treatment, it strips people of everything they hold dear.
+This leaves them broken and spiritually bankrupt.
+It also affects the people closest to them, draining them both emotionally and financially.
+Sometimes, it even leaves them feeling responsible.

-Making the choice to enter a residential-style treatment program is brave, admirable, and a great step in practicing selflessness as an integral part of recovery.
-Residential-style treatment doesn’t have to have negative condemnation or a struggle.
-The individual is essentially surrendering to the idea that their life is unmanageable and is bravely letting go in order to get better.
-It’s not easy: there will be moments of self-doubt and emotional hardship.
-When they put down the drink and drug and start to dig up the past, it can feel as though all nerve endings are exposed, because they haven’t had to feel in a long time.
-Putting one foot in front of the other, one day at a time eventually transforms the once hopeless individual from a shell of a person to someone who can face life fearlessly, and someone who has the ability to show up for life: a life that is full of joy and continuous gifts.
-Treatment provides the tools needed to maintain long-term sobriety and is worth the temporary loss of independence in order to have a full and rewarding life.
+It is not easy.
+There will be moments of self-doubt and emotional hardship.
+When they put down the drink and drug and start to dig up the past, it can feel as though all nerve endings are exposed because they have not had to feel in a long time.
+Putting one foot in front of the other and taking one day at a time eventually transforms the once hopeless individual into someone who can face life fearlessly.
+They will become someone who has the ability to show up for life, a life that is full of joy and continuous gifts.
+Intensive treatment provides you with the tools you need to maintain long-term sobriety and is worth the temporary loss of independence in order to have a full and rewarding life.
 Contact Liberty Bay at 855.607.8758 for more information.